ulb-sachsen-anhalt/ocrd-odem/README.md

 ## Features

-* Monitor required computing resources (RAM / disc space)
+* Monitors required computing resources (RAM / disk space)
 * Runs both in virtual environment using local mount points or in isolated server machines
 * Processing print on page-level: In case of errors/problems, only single page is lost
 * Utilize print metadata (MODS) to select matching OCR model configuration